survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

     // Don't mangle function names
     keep_fnames: true
   }
-})
+});
 ```

-If you enable mangling, it is a good idea to set `except: ['webpackJsonp']` to avoid mangling the Webpack runtime.
+If you enable mangling, it is a good idea to set `except: ['webpackJsonp']` to avoid mangling the webpack runtime.

 T> Dropping the `console` statements can be achieved through Babel too by using the [babel-plugin-remove-console](https://www.npmjs.com/package/babel-plugin-remove-console) plugin.
 Babel is discussed in greater detail at the *Configuring React* chapter.